How To Choose The Best Tankless Water Heater In Ontario?

 Here’s a quick breakdown of how a tankless heater works:

-- The fan draws in air from outside, opens the gas valve, and ignites the gas burner.
+4. The fan draws in outside air, opens the gas valve, and ignites the gas burner.

-- The mixing valve tempers the water — which is now superheated — to avoid scalding.
+7. The mixing valve tempers the superheated water to avoid scalding.

-- You enjoy a continuous flow of on demand hot water for as long as you like.
+9. You enjoy a continuous flow of on-demand hot water for as long as you like.

-- When the fixture is turned off, the flow of hot water ends and the gas burner shuts down.
+10. When the fixture is turned off, the hot water flow stops and the gas burner shuts down.

 Why Install A Tankless Water Heater?